fvaldes33/plus/readme.md

 - PHP: craft()->plus->log('hello', 'world');
 - PHP: plus()->log('hello', 'world');

-In addition, now the plus() function has access to all services in the Plus\Services namespace by simply calling it after plus;
+In addition, now the plus() function has access to all services in the Plus\Services namespace by simply calling it after plus.
+- PHP
     - plus()->[serviceName]->[serviceMethod]([params]);

 ### How does it work?